GiancarloGomez/cordova-plugin-ingenico/README.md

     .catch(error => {});
 ```

-### Device Connection Methods
+### Device Connection and Setup Methods

 #### connect()
-_Searches for an available device and automatically connects.
-This method receives statuses during the entire setup process which can be tracked by listening for dispatched events.
+_Searches for an available device and automatically selects and initializes the first  device found.
+This method receives statuses during the entire connection process which can be tracked by listening for dispatched events.
 This is discussed in [Connection Event Listeners](#connection-event-listeners)._

 ```javascript
 // Cordova